Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Introduction

 Recent 3D CCSN simulations have shown that some CCSNe do not undergo shock revival, resulting in no EM counterpart, and likely black hole formation at a later time \cite{oconnor_18, burrows_24}.
 These CCSNe are still strong emitters of gravitational waves.
+The disappearance of the progenitor star could potentially be observed by EM observatories, after the emission of the gravitational waves and neutrinos \cite{adams_17}.
 Simulations have shown that these non-exploding models have long duration SASI modes in their gravitational-wave emission \cite{burrows_24}.
-The SASI also produces a long and strong signature in the neutrino emission.
+The SASI also produces a long and strong signature in the neutrino emission \citep{tamborra_14, mueller_19}.
 Previous work has shown that we can determine if the CCSN forms a black hole by detecting this SASI signature in the neutrino emission \cite{walk_20}.
-The disappearance of the progenitor star could potentially be observed by EM observatories, after the emission of the gravitational waves and neutrinos \cite{adams_17}.
+In fact, the gravitational-wave and neutrino signal from the SASI would provide the first direct evidence that the instability occurs in supernova cores.
+Even though there is currently no observational confirmation of the SASI, there is significant observational evidence on low-mode dipole asymmetries in supernova explosions, e.g., from polarisation signatures and supernova remnant observations \cite{foglizzo_15, grefenstette_17, katsuda_18}.
+The instability has also been shown to occur for strongly retracted shocks from shallow-water experiments, which provide a close analogue of the accretion flow onto a PNS \cite{foglizzo_12}.